 Puritan Perspective on Historical and Political Events

-Rowlandson’s captivity narrative is a crushingly emotional perspective on the realities of King Philips War.
+Rowlandson’s captivity narrative is a crushingly emotional perspective on the realities of King Philip's War.
 Her narrative also demonstrates the dangers of living on the American frontier.
-Rowlandson lived in Lancaster, Massachusetts, which was a small town roughly 30 miles west of Boston, of which was raided by a great number of Indians (Baym, Levine, pg.
+Rowlandson lived in Lancaster, Massachusetts, which was a small town roughly 30 miles west of Boston, which was raided by a great number of Indians (Baym, Levine, pg.
 257).
 She describes the horror of these events during her narrative such as houses burning, women and children being “knocked on the head,” and men being stripped naked and cut open in the stomach (Rowlandson, pg.
 257).
-Surely Rowlandson’s account upon the destruction and desolation of her town and people was intended to represent and recite the past as accurate as she could; although, her narrative does jade certain events with a stereotypes.
+Surely Rowlandson’s account of the destruction and desolation of her town and people was intended to represent and recite the past as accurately as she could, although her narrative does jade certain events with stereotypes.